treeverse/lakeFS/docs/integrations/iceberg.md

 ## Using Iceberg tables with lakeFS

-When referencing tables you need to ensure that they have a database specified (as you would anyway), and then a lakeFS [reference]({{ site.baseurl }}/understand/model.html#ref-expressions) prefix.
+When referencing tables you need to ensure that they have a database specified (as you would anyway), and then a lakeFS [reference][ref-expr] prefix.

 A reference is one of: